gongbaodd/gongbaodd.github.io/_docs/2025/07/13/wearos-dice-app.md

 ---
 type: post
 category: fe
-tags:
+tag:
     - wearos
     - kotlin
 ---

-# WearOS Dice App
+# 🎲 WearOS Dice App

-It is been so long for me to try to make a wearOS app.
-[Last time](/plan/2024/06/29/week-26-adb-over-wifi) I check, the building experience is too slow.
-And Android development is preference is also a pain.
+It’s been a while since I last tried making a **WearOS app**.
+[Last time](/plan/2024/06/29/week-26-adb-over-wifi) I checked, the build process was painfully slow, and Android development itself is a bit of a headache 😅.

-This time I tried to make a simple dice app.
-Using ViewModel.
-There are some packages needed to be added in the `build.gradle` file.
-The editor still not remind you, but you can ask Gemini to find the packages.
+This time, I decided to make a **simple dice app** using **ViewModel**.
+Some dependencies need to be added in the `build.gradle` file — the editor won’t always remind you, but tools like **Gemini** can help find the right packages.

 ```kotlin
 // Dice.kt